 When it comes to any kind of hair growth, opt for a diet that's rich in iron, niacin, biotin, minerals and protein — think dark leafy greens, berries, nuts, cruciferous veggies and beans.
-Non-vegans can also opt for lean meats and seafood.

 If you're constantly on the go and tend to be inconsistent with getting enough nutrients from your diet, consider adding a daily biotin gummy that contain the vitamins and minerals you need to support healthy, radiant hair.

 Losing eyelashes is to be expected, but there may be certain situations leaving you with more questions that answers.
 Here are some frequently asked questions and answers about fallen eyelashes:

 Do Eyelashes Grow Back If Pulled Out From the Root?